Learning to Relax Nonconvex Quadratically Constrained Quadratic Programs: Introduction

-An interesting question arises when one would like to compare LP and SDP relaxations in terms of their strength.
+An interesting question arises when one would like to compare LP and SDP relaxations in terms of their relative strength.
 If a sufficient condition for tightness can be verified for either relaxation, then the winner is clear.
-However, as mentioned before, the known conditions are typically very restrictive.
-Although the studies comparing LP and SDP relaxations in terms of their strength for general QCQPs are scarce, it is interesting to note that there is some folklore around well-studied problem classes.
-To give two examples, for the Optimal Power Flow Problem from power systems engineering, vast majority of literature uses the SDP relaxation whereas for the Pooling Problem from chemical engineering, the predominant choice is the LP relaxation.
-There have been some attempts to compare these relaxations theoretically or empirically.
-For example, the LP relaxation of the Optimal Power Flow Problem is shown to be theoretically weaker than its SDP relaxation \cite{kocuk2016strong} whereas the SDP relaxation of the Pooling Problem from chemical engineering is shown to be empirically weaker than its LP relaxation \cite{Marandi2018}.
-It appears that the folklore is not limited to these two problems: The SDP relaxation is particularly well-suited for problems such as the continuous relaxations of the Stable Set and MAXCUT problems in graph theory \cite{goemans1995improved,Gaar2020}, Optimal Transmission Switching \cite{fattahi2017promises,kocuk2017new} and Unit Commitment problems \cite{fattahi2017conic,tuncer2022misocp} in electric power systems, as well as various problems in signal processing \cite{luo2010semidefinite}.
+However, such sufficient conditions are rarely available.
+Although studies directly comparing LP and SDP relaxations in terms of their strength for general QCQPs are scarce, it is interesting to note that there is well-known dichotomy across several important problem classes.
+For example, for the Optimal Power Flow Problem from power systems engineering, the SDP relaxation is considered as the stronger relaxation, and its superiority has also been supported theoretically in some settings \cite{kocuk2016strong}.
+On the other hand, in the Pooling Problem from chemical engineering, the predominant choice is the LP relaxation in some computational studies \cite{Marandi2018}.
+It appears that these observations are not limited to these two problems: The SDP relaxation is particularly well-suited for problems such as the continuous relaxations of the Stable Set and MAXCUT problems in graph theory \cite{goemans1995improved,Gaar2020}, Optimal Transmission Switching \cite{fattahi2017promises,kocuk2017new} and Unit Commitment problems \cite{fattahi2017conic,tuncer2022misocp} in electric power systems, as well as various problems in signal processing \cite{Luo2010}.
 On the other hand, other problems that tend to favor LP relaxation include Circle Packing \cite{Khajavirad2024,Taspinar2024} and Layout problems \cite{huchette2018strong}.
+More broadly, the trade-off between linear and nonlinear relaxations has also been studied in global optimization outside a machine learning framework; see, for example, \cite{Khajavirad2018,ZhangSahinidis2025,GonzalezRodriguez2025}.
+These studies emphasize that the choice of relaxation can strongly affect computational performance, but they do not address whether this choice can be predicted beforehand with feature engineering using supervised learning.